Monsters We Met: Episode 3: The End of Eden (New Zealand, 1280 AD)

 It starts with the Māori populating New Zealand during the Middle Ages.
 They encounter the giant moa and start to see that it was harmless.
 They then discover Haast's eagle, which hunts moas and starts to target them.
 They then start to steal the moa's giant eggs and go after the adults for food.
 The program then goes into human evolution and goes over how humans have led to the extinctions of the megafauna and how they are still affecting modern animals.
-The U.S. version of the program ends with a scene of space and starts to ask the question about the environmental impact of humanity stating "that if we can't live with these monsters, are we monsters ourselves?".
-The U.K. version ends on the Moai of Easter Island, noting that humans are "capable of such heroic and triumphant achievements" and yet also capable "of inflicting such horror on the natural world."
+The UK version ends on the Moai of Easter Island, noting that humans are "capable of such heroic and triumphant achievements" and yet also capable "of inflicting such horror on the natural world."
+The U.S. version ends with a scene of space and starts to ask the question about the environmental impact of humanity stating "that if we can't live with these monsters, are we monsters ourselves?".